Skip to content

 Strong

-Designed a zero-downtime deployment pipeline with preview environments for every PR, reducing deployment time from 12 minutes to 90 seconds and enabling the team to ship 3x more frequently (from weekly to daily releases).
+Designed a zero-downtime deployment pipeline with a preview environment for every PR, reducing deploy time from 12 minutes to 90 seconds and enabling the team to move from weekly to daily releases.

 Example 4